AI Search Readiness Checklist for E-Commerce (2026)

 Trust signals tell AI engines whether your site is a credible source worth citing.
 This is the dimension where e-commerce sites fail most consistently in my audits.
 The customer reviews check alone has a 90% failure rate.

-• 15. aggregateRating on product pages — ratingValue and reviewCount in Product schema.
-This is the most-failed check across all the sites I have scanned.
+- ☐15. aggregateRating on product pages - ratingValue and reviewCount in Product schema.
+This is the most-failed check across all the sites we have scanned.
 Most stores use third-party review widgets (Trustpilot, Yotpo, Judge.me) that load reviews via JavaScript.
 AI crawlers see nothing.
 If your reviews are JS-only, they do not exist from an AI search perspective.

-• 18.
-NAP consistency — Name, Address, Phone consistent across your site, Google Business Profile, and directories.
-I check for basic business identity signals.
+- ☐18.
+NAP consistency - Name, Address, Phone consistent across your site, Google Business Profile, and directories. we check for basic business identity signals.
 Sites that do not have any NAP data on their pages score zero on the highest-weighted trust check (15 points max).

-• 19.
-Author attribution — buying guides and editorial content attributed to named authors with bios.
-This signals E-E-A-T. I would not stress about this for pure product pages, but for any content marketing (guides, comparisons, blog posts) it matters.
+- ☐19.
+Author attribution - buying guides and editorial content attributed to named authors with bios.
+This signals E-E-A-T. we would not stress about this for pure product pages, but for any content marketing (guides, comparisons, blog posts) it matters.

-• 20.
-Contact and About pages — accessible contact information and company background.
+- ☐20.
+Contact and About pages - accessible contact information and company background.
 AI engines check for these as basic trust signals.
-Easy to add, and I am surprised how many stores either lack them or have them hidden behind JavaScript navigation.
+Easy to add, and we are surprised how many stores either lack them or have them hidden behind JavaScript navigation.

 Offering Readiness (OR) - 20 Points